Analysis

 An important nuance is that this was not “pure free trade” in an absolute sense.
 Liberalisation was broad, but negotiated, gradual and partial.
 Even so, the treaty was seen as a major victory of nineteenth-century free trade because it linked two historically rival powers through an agreement that lowered barriers and altered the tone of their economic relationship.

-What the treaty changed
+What the treaty specifically involved

 In concrete terms, the treaty introduced four main changes:

-Economic effects
+Economic effects of the treaty

 The treaty had important economic effects on several levels.